Savage Garden

-Savage Garden were an Australian pop duo consisting of Darren Hayes on vocals and Daniel Jones on guitar, keyboards and vocals, formed in Brisbane, Queensland, in 1993.
-They were signed to John Woodruff's talent agency and achieved international success with their No. 1 hit singles "I Want You", "To the Moon and Back" (both 1996), "Truly Madly Deeply" (1997) and "I Knew I Loved You" (1999).
+Savage Garden were an Australian pop duo consisting of Darren Hayes on vocals and Daniel Jones on guitar, keyboards, and vocals; they formed in Brisbane, Queensland, in 1993.
+They were signed to John Woodruff's talent agency and achieved international success with their No. 1 hit singles "I Want You", "To the Moon and Back" (both 1996), "Truly Madly Deeply" (1997), and "I Knew I Loved You" (1999).

-The band's two studio albums, Savage Garden (March 1997) and Affirmation (November 1999), reached No. 1 in Australia and in Sweden, they also peaked in the top ten in both the United Kingdom and United States.
+The band's two studio albums, Savage Garden (March 1997) and Affirmation (November 1999), reached No. 1 in Australia and Sweden; they also hit the top ten in the United Kingdom and United States.
 These albums sold a total of 23 million copies worldwide.
 The group won a record number of ten ARIA Music Awards in 1997 for their debut album and its related singles.
-They disbanded at the end of 2001 with Hayes continuing as a solo artist while Jones moving into record production before becoming a real estate agent.
-Despite repeated media speculation the duo have no plans to reform and, in September 2020, Hayes reiterated that a reunion would never occur.
+They disbanded at the end of 2001 with Hayes continuing as a solo artist and Jones moving into record production before becoming a real estate agent.